Quick start

 auto Automatically choose an appropriate default for the current platform.

-virtualenv Install into a Python virtual environment at ~/.virtualenvs/r-reticulate
+virtualenv Install into a Python virtual environment

-conda Install into an Anaconda Python environment named r-reticulate
+conda Install into an Anaconda Python environment

-Note that install_tensorflow() will intentionally not install into a system Python installation (e.g., /usr/bin/python).
+Be aware that install_tensorflow() will intentionally not install into a system Python installation (e.g., /usr/bin/python).

-install_tensorflow() is a wrapper around reticulate::py_install.
+install_tensorflow() is a wrapper around reticulate::py_install().
 Please refer to ‘Installing Python Packages’ for more information.

 Alternate Versions